rien/reStream/README.md

 - Update `ffmpeg` to version 4.
 - Make sure RSA keys are allowed on your system:
     - In some modern Unix distributions, RSA keys are considered ["legacy"](https://fedoraproject.org/wiki/Changes/StrongCryptoSettings2) and will no longer work out of the box.
-    - Therefore you need to add a section to your `~.ssh/config` file to allow use of RSA ssh keys for specified hosts. (according to [https://remarkablewiki.com/tech/ssh](https://remarkablewiki.com/tech/ssh), Remarkable devices might not work with non-RSA keys, which is the reason for why this is necessary.)
+    - Therefore you need to add a section to your `~.ssh/config` file to [allow use of RSA ssh keys for specified hosts](https://remarkable.guide/faqs.html#how-do-i-resolve-the-no-matching-host-key-type-found-their-offer-ssh-rsa-error-when-attempting-to-ssh-into-my-device).
+Remarkable devices might not work with non-RSA keys, which is the reason for why this is necessary.
     - This example should work without any additional configuration, although `PubkeyAcceptedKeyTypes=ssh-rsa` is required if you want to modify it:
         ```
         Host remarkable